#68 - Sweetgreen OS

 After months of negotiation, Sweetgreen inked a sweetheart deal with UberEats September in 20196.
 The company pays a lower commission and initially used Uber’s courier network to deliver orders placed through Sweetgreen’s app.
 The partnership has since expanded to include ordering on the Uber app with an added delivery fee.

 In the future, Sweetgreen expects 50% of orders to be for delivery, compared to 25% in 20187.
 As food ordering shifts online, economic logic changes.
-Scale matters more online than offline.
+Scale matters more.
 Companies with strong brands and access to capital can develop apps and have negotiating leverage against delivery marketplaces.
 Small restaurants aren’t as lucky.
 Lacking resources to invest in technology and drive direct traffic, they may become more reliant on marketplaces who take a cut of each order and own the customer relationship.
 As the restaurant industry digitizes, Sweetgreen will be alright.
 If smaller restaurants don’t adapt, they could end up going the way of Lotus Notes.

 For more like this once a week, consider subscribing 🥕🌶 🥒